-A deliciously zingy, creamy topping for crepes or pancakes this February.
+A deliciously zingy, creamy topping for crepes or pancakes this February (Chandeleur & Mardi Gras).
+Part of the egg yolk recipe collection – keep the whites for macarons!

 The New Year parties may be over but there’s yet another gourmet celebration to enjoy in Paris this week.
-Just when it’s time to take down the festive decorations, trust the morale-boosting French to have a wonderful tradition of cutting “la Galette des Rois” (or king’s cake).
+Just when it’s officially time to take down the festive decorations, trust the morale-boosting French to have a wonderful tradition of cutting “la Galette des Rois” (or king’s cake).
+Here are just a few of the best galettes des rois in Paris.

 A giant puff pastry dessert filled with frangipane (almond cream added to pastry cream), the galette des rois is traditionally served on Epiphany, the Feast of the Kings (Twelfth Night), on January 6th or the first Sunday in January.
 The Parisians have such a wealth of patisserie choices that the Galettes des Rois continues in the City of Light throughout the whole month of January.